gakalmar/Notes/12_JS_Modern.md

         const name = person.name;
         const age = person.age;

+        // Use it as function parameters for example: function funcName ({ name, age }){ FUNC BODY}

+        Then call it like this:
+        funcName(person);                   // Since person is an object with the keys "name" and "age", it will create those 2 variables, and we can use them like that inside the function

 - With **Objects** we have to name them the same way as the object's original keys!
 - For **Arrays** it's a bit different, the important here is to maintain the original order: